Neighboring

 Neighboring Resources

-From David on his blog there are some ideas on good books to read related to neighboring.
-He shares there references he has read over the last four years on the topic and he notes his favorites in bold.
+From David, on his blog, there are some ideas on good books to read related to neighboring.
+He shares the references he has read over the last four years on the topic, and he notes his favorites in bold.

 Be brave and tell me about your experiences in getting to know your neighbors.
 Comment below!